Manifestor-cc/usage-guide/docs/faq.md

 ## Generator (Manifestor.cc)
 ### How long does it take for a new game to become available in the generator?
-New (popular) games are usually added to the database within 4-9 days.
+New popular games are usually added to the database within 6-18 days.

-### What does “Manifest not found” mean?
-I can’t download my game!
-The generator does not have every single game that's available on Steam.
-There is a database of license data that the generator uses to create the files that SteamTools can inject.

-### Can I hide ads from the website?
-No, but we’re considering adding a premium plan that would also have some other cool perks

 ### The generation is taking forever!
-That happens when your game you're downloading has a lot of DLC's
+That happens when your game you're downloading has a lot of DLCs

-### Is Manifestor.cc open-source?
-No. The only part of Manifestor.cc that's open-source is the Usage Guide (which you're on right now!)